 The UN Special Rapporteur on the right to freedom of assembly met Kozlov in January 2015.
 In a report issued in June 2015, the Special Rapporteur expressed serious concern at his imprisonment and urged the Kazakh authorities to consider releasing him early.
 The European Parliament has also issued several resolutions expressing concern about Kozlov’s case on 22 November, 2012; 13 March, 2014 and 18 April 2014.

-PEN International and the Open Dialog Foundation are concerned that these unlawful actions against Kozlov may be intended to prevent his transfer to a penal colony with less stringent conditions of detention, where he could be entitled to be transferred to an open colony or released on parole after serving half of his sentence.
+PEN International and the Open Dialogue Foundation are concerned that these unlawful actions against Kozlov may be intended to prevent his transfer to a penal colony with less stringent conditions of detention, where he could be entitled to be transferred to an open colony or released on parole after serving half of his sentence.
 The two organisations call on Kazakh authorities to:

 - end all unlawful and unwarranted punitive measures against Vladimir Kozlov;